Table of contents

 Whilst a rental reference can take weeks at other companies, Homeppl try to complete a full credit risk assessment within less than 24 hours but can take up to between 1-2 days.

 Companies boast tenant referencing checks from as little as £5 per check.
 These will be the bare minimum components such as the right to rent checks, a phone call with an employer, a credit check etc.

 A Homeppl check costs £20 per tenant and this includes accurate document analysis, a company guarantee that 100% of any modifications and falsehoods have been uncovered, adverse media checks, AML checks, and the most accurate residential and financial assessment of a tenant that is currently available.
 A Homeppl check includes 150+ different verifications and tests to leave absolutely nothing about a tenant out of his/her rental profile.
-We utilise data enrichment, open banking, behavioural analysis and human intelligence to reach our decisions.
+We utilise social, device and finanacial data enrichment, open banking, behavioural analysis and human intelligence to reach our decisions.